• Skip to main content

 When you’re buying car insurance make sure to read the fine print

-September 24, 2020 by Danylo Terleckyj Leave a Comment
+September 24, 2020 by Levinson and Stefani Leave a Comment

 Have you ever bought a car you could barely afford, or thought you paid too much?
 Nobody wants to drive around in a piece of junk, and for many Americans, your car is part of your identity.
 So, picking just the right one is important.
 But then you have to figure out how you’re going to pay for it.
 Maybe you’ve saved up enough cash to purchase your dream ride.
 Perhaps, you just want to lease.
 A lot of us get financing from a bank.
 You put some amount down and drive away with a payment you have to make every month.
 But that’s not the end of the story.
 Now you have to get insurance.
 Everyone knows, you can’t drive off the lot without insurance coverage.
 Yet, it might not be the first thing on your mind when you’re excited about a new car, or one that is at least new to you.